synchronal/dyd/README.md

     - `REF_FROM` - the sha of the earlier commit of the diff.
     - `REF_TO` - the sha of the more recent commit of the diff. `HEAD`.
 - `remotes` - a list of remote repositories to clone and pull.
+  - `name` - Text to show in the UI.
+  - `origin` - The git origin from which to pull.
+  - `branch` - An optional branch to show diffs from.
+Depends on being able to view logs via `origin/{branch}`.

 Ensure that your shell is authorized with the origin.
 DYD will *not* route input to the SSH agent.